2-Day Trip to Athens Greece | Best Sites & Activities

 Roman Agora Entrance – Gate of Athena

-The Roman Agora was built (approx) 5 centuries later than Ancient Agora, between 19 and 11 B.C. with a donation of Julius Caesar and Augustus.
-It is located in the north of Acropolis in the Plaka area.
+The Roman Agora was built (approximately 5 centuries later than the Ancient Agora, between 19 and 11 BCE. with a donation from Julius Caesar and Augustus.
+It is located in the north of the Acropolis in the Plaka area.

 Inside the Roman Agora, you will see the Ottoman Fethiye Mosque-Museum and the Tower of the Winds or Horologion of Andronikos Kyrristos, the world’s first meteorological center.